List of content you will read in this article:

 A LAN is established to connect devices to make processes smoother.
 Suppose there is a file on which different personnel need to work.
 If it is situated on a computer not connected to a network, only one person can work on it and only by sitting on that specific node.
 These kinds of processes create a bottleneck in smooth functioning.

 Suppose there is a network in a business, and every node has access to that file.
 No one is required to make separate copies of it.

 Types Of LAN

-There are two types of LAN.
+There are 3 types of LAN.
 These are divided based on the number of devices they include.

 A Wired LAN uses physical components like Ethernet cables to connect them.
 For a home office or a small business, constituting only a few devices, it is the right choice of network.
 All the devices connect to the network via a single cable line.